heremaps/msdkui-android/README.md

 - A more complex and fully functional _demo app_ can be found in this repository.

 ## Get in Touch
 We are happy to hear your feedback.
 Please [contact us](https://developer.here.com/contact-us) for any questions, suggestions or improvements.
-Thank you for your using the HERE Mobile SDK UI Kit.
+Thank you for your using the HERE Mobile SDK UI Kit (MSDKUI).

 ## License
 Copyright (c) 2017-2020 HERE Europe B.V.